The Australian Government have proposed a range of changes to citizenship eligibility criteria. (Photo: AAP).

 08 March 2018

-Hanson’s Bill is essentially the same as last year’s Bill and is unlikely to pass.
-The Government is expected to introduce its own Bill soon.
+Pauline Hanson has introduced a new Citizenship Bill in the Senate.
+It is essentially the same as last year’s Citizenship Bill and is unlikely to pass.
+A Senate inquiry into the Bill is due to report in December 2018.

 Oz Kiwi recommends anyone eligible for citizenship to apply before 1 July 2018.

 28 April 2017